 In a divorce, dividing marital property and debt is a critical component.
 In states where there is equitable division like Missouri and Illinois, a court has to set the separate property to each of the parties.
-The marital property and debt is to be divided in a just manner when considering various factors.
+The marital property and debt are to be divided in a just manner when considering various factors.

 In both states, parties are to fill out financial statements relative to their marital property and debt as well as the property they believe to their separate property.
 In many instances, parties going through a divorce think their word alone is enough to give a family court judge enough information.

 The reality is that supporting documents are essential.
 Without supporting documents, a family court judge in actuality does not have enough information in most instances to make a fair and just division of the marital property and debt.